 3. Clean out d’clutter

 Don’t be afraid to throw out those old golf clubs, shoes, and broken furniture.
-If you haven’t used it in a couple of years, you probably won’t get around to using it now.
+As my maid from Cleaning Sydney always tells me, “if you haven’t used it in a couple of years, you probably won’t get around to using it now”.
 There are lots of great places that will happily take your donations and many of them will come and pick it up.
 Clean out the closets, bookcases, kitchen counters, medicine cabinets, pantry, and garage.
 If you have things that you love all over the house, doesn’t it make sense to pack them away for safekeeping?
 So think of this process as a head start on packing and you’ll be way ahead of the game.

 4. Get Organized

 Buyers are expected to open closet doors, medicine cabinets, pantries and cupboards.
 This isn’t snooping because they need to see the size of storage space in the home.
 The last thing you want is for them to have your purses or hats fall out of the closet when they open the doors, so get organized and start lauding your retentive qualities.
 Line up your shoes, straighten your dishes, make sure your spice rack is in order, and color code your clothes.

 Homes show better with less furniture.
 Removing pieces of furniture that block or hamper paths and walkways not only makes the home show better, but it keeps people from bumping into items that might be damaged.
 Remove extra leaves from your dining room table to make the room appear larger.
 Leave just enough furniture in each room to showcase the room’s purpose with plenty of room to move around.
 Store those now-empty bookcases.
 Repurpose the rooms so that the buyer can easily make sense of the flow the house.